Left, Right, Left Right

 Explained: BJP's impressive show in Mamata's Bengal

 Bengal was once one of our richest provinces, with tremendous geo-political, cultural and historical influence, but then began its fall a few decades ago.
 It's decline was hastened by years of debilitating misrule and violence the stamped the communist era.
-After years of stagnation and despair, when the people voted for Mamta, they voted for hope, they voted for change.
+After years of stagnation and despair, when the people voted for Mamata, they voted for hope, they voted for change.
 She rode to power with tremendous swell of support, but the fact is that 'poriborton' is still elusive.

 A few years ago the BJP was non existent in Bengal.
 Riding the Modi wave in 2014, they won two seats - Asansol and Darjeeling, after which Bengal was placed firmly at the top of Amit Shah's agenda.
 Modi himself addressed 17 rallies, marking its importance.
 The past few years have seen the BJP make a concerted effort to make a place for itself in the state.
 They began with targeting the government on corruption - the Saradha chit fund scam being in the spotlight.
 But soon realised that corruption did not seem to really matter to the voters.
 It was considered as a part and parcel of politics and not too many cared as long as their needs were being met.
 So then the BJP found another agenda - Hindutva.
 And that struck a chord.
 For perhaps the first time ever, religion found a place in the recent electoral contest of Bengal.
-Playing on 'minority appeasement' fears, the BJP consolidated the anti-Mamta votes.
+Playing on 'minority appeasement' fears, the BJP consolidated the anti-Mamata votes.

 India has endorsed Narendra Modi yet again: Amit Malviya